New Policy Library

 f) access the University’s library or computing and network facilities.

-5.39.
-Where any penalty imposed takes some time to discharge, the Vice-Chancellor may provide written consent for the student to engage in specific activities in section 5.38.
+5.47.
+Where any penalty imposed takes some time to discharge, the Vice-Chancellor may provide written consent for the student to engage in specific activities in section 5.46.

-Consequence of suspension and exclusion
+Consequence of suspension or termination of enrolment and exclusion

-5.40.
+5.48.
 While a student is suspended the student must not, without the written consent of the Vice-Chancellor:

 a) attend any classes, including classes conducted online;